forge33/slack-one-dark-theme/readme.md

 Open up the most recent version (e.g. `app-2.5.1`) then open `resources\app.asar.unpacked\src\static\ssb-interop.js`

-At the very bottom, add
+At the very bottom, after the init, but before the last curly bracket `}`, add

 ```js
 // First make sure the wrapper app is loaded